Insights

 In theory, AEM provides enterprise-grade governance and scalability.
 In practice, content execution inside AEM often involves: creating a brief in Word or Figma, opening a ticket in Jira, manually authoring a page in AEM, uploaded and tagging assets in DAM, entering metadata by hand, reviewing accessibility after the build, manually incorporating MLR feedback, and the launch is delayed due to revision loops.

-Multiply that by hundreds, or thousands, of pages across global markets, and every inefficiency compounds.
+Multiply that by hundreds of pages, multiple sites for consumers and HCPs, different regulations for global markets, and each inefficiency compounds.

 AEM can technically support all of it.
 But the operational layer, the way work actually moves through the system, is where time accumulates.